 If you are a woman taking Danazol, you should start taking it around the start of your monthly menstrual cycle.

-Some medical conditions as well as medications to treat those conditions shouldn’t be mixed with Danazol as they can cause unwanted adverse interactions and sometimes be fatal.
-Tell your doctor about all past medical conditions as well as all medications you are currently taking including prescription, over the counter, herbal supplements and vitamins, to determine if this medication is right for you.
-Below is a list of conditions in which you should not take Danazol:
+Some medical conditions as well as medications to treat those conditions, shouldn’t be mixed with Danazol as they can cause unwanted adverse interactions and sometimes be fatal.
+Tell your doctor about all past medical conditions as well as all medications you are currently taking, including prescription, over-the-counter, herbal supplements and vitamins, to determine if this medication is right for you.
+Below is a list of conditions under which you should not take Danazol:

 This medication should not be taken by anyone younger than 18 years old.

 Side effects are not always present in everyone.
 Others are more sensitive to side effects, while they could be mild for others.
 If side effects ever become too much to handle, contact your doctor right away.

 Flushing (sudden warmth, redness, or tingly feeling); changes in your menstrual periods; unusual vaginal bleeding or spotting; breast changes; sexual problems; decreased amount of semen released during sex; mood changes, nervousness; or vaginal dryness or irritation.

 Serious side effects of danazol may include:

 Loss of appetite, stomach pain (upper right side); cough with bloody mucus or vomit that looks like coffee grounds; jaundice (yellowing of the skin or eyes); bloody or tarry stools, dark urine; swelling or weight gain; a hoarse or deepened voice, sore throat; hair loss, or increased hair growth; acne or other skin problems; unexplained muscle pain, tenderness, or weakness